Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 After Rounds and Princess Cuts, the shape I hear about most lately is the Cushion Cut.
 I think there are two primary reasons for this.

 Firstly, and most obviously, Cushion cuts are simply more popular now than they have ever been before.
 They manage to look elegant and understated while still bringing a level of brilliance almost equal to a round diamond like in this pave engagement ring.

 Almost as important as this is the fact that Cushion cuts are simply a very confusing cut.
 There are a whole host of terms specific to cushion cuts that need to be understood, such as modified cushions, classic cushions, chunky cushions, broken glass, crushed ice, no culets, large culets, old minders, square cushions, and rectangular cushions.

 Modern Cushion cuts can be classified into one of two main categories: standard or modified.
 You can view the differences between the two in the two collections of plot diagrams shown on this page.

 Above, you can see the collection of standard cushion cut facet plots and to the right, the collection of modified cushion cut facet plots.
 Likewise, I have posted to the right and to the left sample GIA certificates correlating to the two cushion cut styles.
-For a better understanding, take a look at the videos of this standard cushion cut and this modified cushion cut.

 As you can see, the differences between Standard and Modified Cushions are rather minute and technical in nature.
 Their effect on a stone’s appearance is likewise fairly minimal.